Skan-Haj/Adra_assignment/README.md

 Different filter shapes were tested, similar to the shape of the roots (thin vertical rectangles), but square filters proved to be more effective.
 Slight overfitting was sometime observed, dropout and spatial dropout layers were added to reduce it but it only worsened the performance of the model and were removed.

 The dataset was normalized and resized for better accuracy.
-The metrics used to assess the performance of the model are the binary cross-entropy loss, the accuracy, the AUC and F1-score.The ADAM optimizer was used as it automates the learning-rate.
+The metrics used to assess the performance of the model are the binary cross-entropy loss, the accuracy, the AUC and F1-score.
+The ADAM optimizer was used as it automates the learning-rate.

 ### Improvements